alloydwhitlock/README/manager-readme.md

 - "An Elegant Puzzle: Systems of Engineering Management" Will Larson

 ### Music
-Honestly, I've been listening to too much dreampop & shoegaze lately.
+Honestly, I listen to dreampop, funk, psychedelic, shoegaze.
+A lot of things.
 I'm going to own that.
-If you like vinyl records, I've started to put my collection into Discogs.
+If you like vinyl records, I've put my collection into Discogs.
 You can view it here: [https://www.discogs.com/user/alloydwhitlock/collection](https://www.discogs.com/user/alloydwhitlock/collection)

 ### Coffee